Actipro/WPF-Controls/Documentation/topics/docking/layout-features/layout-serialization.md

 ### Auto Creation

 Alternatively, the missing document or tool windows can be automatically created and registered with the `DockSite`.
-During this process, certain information must be manually configured, such as the title, image, and content. @if (wpf) {There are two wasy that this can be done.
+During this process, certain information must be manually configured, such as the title, image, and content. @if (wpf) {There are two ways that this can be done.
 First, by using the [DockSiteLayoutSerializer](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer).[DockingWindowDeserializing](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer.DockingWindowDeserializing) or the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowsOpening](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowsOpening) event.
 Second, by using a custom class that derives from `DocumentWindow` or `ToolWindow`. }

 The [DockSiteLayoutSerializer](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer).[DockingWindowDeserializing](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockSiteLayoutSerializer.DockingWindowDeserializing) is fired before any document and/or tool window is deserialized.
 The event arguments are of type [DockingWindowDeserializingEventArgs](xref:@ActiproUIRoot.Controls.Docking.Serialization.DockingWindowDeserializingEventArgs), which include the XML node from the layout data and the associated `DockingWindow`.
 When using auto-creation, the docking window is a new instance created during the deserialization process.
 The properties on this window can then be explicitly set, as needed.
 The event handler attached to `DockingWindowDeserializing` simply needs to check the name of the XML node to know the window for which the event was fired.

-If the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowsOpening](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowsOpening) event is used instead, check to see if any of the windows specified in the event args have been initialized yet.
+If the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowsOpening](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowsOpening) event is used instead, check to see if any of the windows specified in the event arguments have been initialized yet.
 If not, then set appropriate properties like title, image, and content on the uninitialized windows.

 @if (wpf) {

 When using a custom class that derives from `DocumentWindow` or `ToolWindow`, the properties can be assigned in the constructor of the class.
 In addition, a XAML file with code-behind can be leveraged to allow the window to be designed in the Visual Studio designer.

 }